 Early Origins of the Palmaroti family

-Piedmont, Umbria, Pisa, Bologna, Florence, Naples, and Siena. one of the first on record was Benedetto Palmieri, a Norman Baron who helped conquest Sicily with his 80 knights.
+The surname Palmaroti was first found in Piedmont, Umbria, Pisa, Bologna, Florence, Naples, and Siena. one of the first on record was Benedetto Palmieri, a Norman Baron who helped conquest Sicily with his 80 knights.
 After the victorious battle, he received the castle of Naro and the territories of Canicatti and Ravanusa.

 Palmaroti Spelling Variations